hoangthach252/Cucumber7JUnit5SelenideSpringGradle/README.md

 ## Run/Debug tests

-* run all tests in parallel, number of threads can be specified in RunCucumberTests.class or junit-platform.properties:
+* run all tests in parallel, number of threads can be specified in RunCucumberTests.class, junit-platform.properties or command line:
     - cucumber.execution.parallel.enabled: set to true to enable parallel execution
     - cucumber.execution.parallel.config.fixed.parallelism: integer, set number of threads
     - cucumber.execution.execution-mode.feature: